tronprotocol/documentation/TRX/Tron-doc.md

 ### 9.6.2 Price Calculation
 The token price is determined by the ratio of the balance of the two tokens.

-### 9.6.3 Calculate the amount of token you will get
+### 9.6.3 Calculate the Amount of Token You Can Get
 sellTokenQuant is the amount of the first_token you want to sell, buyTokenQuant is the amount of second_token you can get.
 supply = 1_000_000_000_000_000_000L; \
 supplyQuant = -supply * (1.0 - Math.pow(1.0 + (double) sellTokenQuant/（firstTokenBalance + sellTokenQuant）, 0.0005)); \
 buyTokenQuant = （long）balance * (Math.pow(1.0 + (double) supplyQuant / supply, 2000.0) - 1.0);

-# 10 Multi-signature
+# 10 Multi-signatures
 Please refer to:
 https://github.com/tronprotocol/documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E6%B3%A2%E5%9C%BA%E5%8D%8F%E8%AE%AE/%E5%A4%9A%E9%87%8D%E7%AD%BE%E5%90%8D.md